3gstudent/pyKerbrute/README.md

 ### ADPwdSpray.py

-Use Kerberos pre-authentication to test a single password against a list of Active Directory accounts.
+Use Kerberos pre-authentication to test a single password or NTML hash against a list of Active Directory accounts.

 #### Usage: